A Simpler Self-reduction Algorithm for Matroid Path-width: Algorithmic Consequences

-\begin{cor} Let $\FF$ be a fixed finite field and $t\in\mathbb N$ a fixed parameter.
-There is a non-uniform FPT algorithm parameterized by $t$ and $|\FF|$ which, given an $n$-element matroid $M$ represented by a matrix over $\FF$, in time $\OO(n^3)$ decides whether~$\pw(M)\leq t$. \\ Consequently, if $\pw(M)\leq t$, there is a non-uniform FPT algorithm parameterized by $t$ and $|\FF|$, which in time $\OO(n^5)$ outputs a path-decomposition of $M$ of width~$t$. \end{cor}
+\begin{corollary} Let $\FF$ be a fixed finite field and $t\in\mathbb N$ a fixed parameter.
+There is a nonuniform FPT algorithm parameterized by $t$ and $|\FF|$ which, given an $n$-element matroid $M$ represented by a matrix over $\FF$, in time $\OO(n^3)$ decides whether~$\pw(M)\leq t$. \\ Consequently, if $\pw(M)\leq t$, there is a nonuniform FPT algorithm parameterized by $t$ and $|\FF|$, which in time $\OO(n^5)$ outputs a path-decomposition of $M$ of width~$t$. \end{corollary}

-We remark that, in the setting of non-uniform algorithms, Algorithm~\ref{alg:main} as used in Corollary~\ref{cor:direct-n5} can be further simplified by the following observation.
-The point configuration $D$ constructed in step~\eqref{it:step2-fext} is unique, up to a linear transformation, for given parameters $t,\FF$, and hence it can be hard-coded into the (anyway non-uniform) algorithm with the smallest possible extension field~$\FF'$ which can represent~$D$ (this would quite likely be a much smaller field than the one computed by brute force in step~\eqref{it:step2-fext}).
+We remark that, in the setting of nonuniform algorithms, Algorithm~\ref{alg:main} as used in Corollary~\ref{cor:direct-n5} can be further simplified by the following observation.
+The point configuration $D$ constructed in Step~\eqref{it:step2-fext} is unique, up to a linear transformation, for given parameters $t,\FF$, and hence it can be hard-coded into the (anyway nonuniform) algorithm with the smallest possible extension field~$\FF'$ which can represent~$D$ (this would quite likely be a much smaller field than the one computed by brute force in Step~\eqref{it:step2-fext}).